ribbon background

 Specializations Within IOPs

 What is IOP for substance abuse looking like for different people?
 IOPs recognize that patients have different needs, situations, and problems.
 Specializations ensure each person receives personalized care and support.
-IOPs also use therapies like cognitive-behavioral therapy, motivational interviewing, and mindfulness-based therapy.
+IOPs also use therapies like acceptance and commitment therapy (ACT), cognitive-behavioral therapy, motivational interviewing, and mindfulness-based therapy.

 Co-Occurring Disorders